IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ### 4.11 - generateCleanupCommands.sh

-Script to generate and run the necessary cleanup steps of DBB Metdatastore Collections and Build Groups (Build results), and the Deletion of the Build datasets using the [DeletePDS.groovy](../../Utilities/DeletePDS/README.md) utility.
+Script to generate and run the necessary cleanup steps of DBB Metadatastore collections and build groups (build results), and the deletion of the build datasets using the [DeletePDS.groovy](../../Utilities/DeletePDS/README.md) utility.

-The script lists all existing DBB collections while filtering on the provided application name filter following the existing zAppBuild naming conventions.
-It inspects if a corresponding Git branch exists in the Git repository.
-If no branch is found, it generates the necessary command files that contain the delete statements.
-The generated scripts can be can automatically executed.
+The script lists all the existing DBB collections obtained by applying a filter based on the zAppBuild naming conventions.
+It checks if Git branches corresponding to the provided application name exist in the Git repository.
+If one or more branches are found, it generates the necessary command files that contain the removal statements.
+The generated scripts can be can automatically executed, if the `-p` flag is passed to the script.

 #### Invocation